 It might also be prudent for the District to protect homeowners who receive PACE loans and then fall into financial distress due to an unforeseen downturn in home values.
 During the housing crisis of the last decade, the fall in home values led to a nationwide surge in home foreclosures, causing economic ruin for many households.
-It would be extremely bad, for many reasons, if the District government is seen as (or in reality) having a hand in accelerating those foreclosures due to an increased home debt burden from PACE.
-Therefore it might be wise for the District to create the equivalent of a catastrophe insurance product.
+It would be very bad, for many reasons, if the District government would be viewed as having a hand in accelerating foreclosures due to an increased debt burden from PACE.
+Therefore, it might be wise for the District to create the equivalent of a catastrophe insurance product.
 This kind of event is certainly unlikely, but now that a significant drop in home values has actually been observed nationally, it would be prudent for the District to anticipate and provide assurance to homeowners that the District's own lending programs would not contribute to any kind of housing crisis.